louispaulet/checkout_documentation/Checkout.com_API_Fraud.md

 - Understand case sensitivity in comparisons.
 - Use EXISTS and IS_MISSING operators for NULL checks.

+## Additional Information
+- Use the Dashboard to view and manage your fraud rules and decline lists.
+- Monitor transaction assessments to understand how rules are applied.
+- Leverage machine learning models for enhanced fraud detection accuracy.

 ---

 *This document provides comprehensive guidance on configuring and managing fraud detection with Checkout.com.*